tsackton/taelgarverse/docs/campaigns/dunmari-frontier/party-treasure-former.md

 - Eye of Undead Sensing.
 A jar filled with liquid in which floats a single human eye, radiating divination magic.
 When an undead creature comes within 100 feet of the jar, the eye darts about as if it is looking around in panic.
 Probably a creation of [Agata](<../../people/fey/agata.md>)’s.
 Taken from [Agata](<../../people/fey/agata.md>)’s hut.  (destroyed)
 - [Liquid Wood](<treasure/notable-items/liquid-wood.md>).
 This jar of putty-like brown goo radiates transmutation magic, and is clearly a creation of [Agata](<../../people/fey/agata.md>)’s.
 It is used for turning creatures into wooden servants.
 Taken from [Agata](<../../people/fey/agata.md>)’s hut.
 - Battle Standard of the [Blackened Claw](<../../groups/hobgoblin-clans/blackened-claw.md>) hobgoblins.
 Found in [Raven's Hold](<../../gazetteer/greater-dunmar/dunmari-basin/raven-s-hold.md>).
 Destroyed.
+- A blood-red book of necromancy bound in human skin, containing [Apollyon's](<../../people/historical-figures/drankorian-emperors/apollyon.md>) secret knowledge for how to become a lich.
+Destroyed by [Dimitaur](<../../people/pcs/great-war/companions/dimitaur.md>) with a fireball.
 ## Sold

 ### In [Zvervinka](<../../gazetteer/northern-green-sea/zvervinka.md>)